 - The Grim Reaper in Maximo if you don't have any death coins to pay him.

 - Skate or Die 2: "No way, dude!"

-- In Kya: Dark Lineage Brazul appears with his evil laugh if Kya's death causes her to lose all her health.
-Of course he only does it in the action-levels whereas if Kya loses all her health in the hub-town she respawns.
+- In Kya: Dark Lineage, Brazul appears with his evil laugh if Kya dies by losing all her health.
+Of course, he only does it in the action-levels, whereas if Kya loses all her health in the hub-town, she respawns.